Value-added tax (VAT)

 Property tax is reported annually.

-Obligatory revaluation of fixed assets is to be performed by micro-firms and small enterprises once every three years (other categories of enterprises that are subject to this requirement should perform revaluation every year).
+Obligatory revaluation of immovable property as part of fixed assets is to be performed by micro-firms and small enterprises once every three years (other categories of enterprises that are subject to this requirement should perform revaluation every year).

-The Tax Code provides for the list of certain non-taxable property, mostly including public service facilities (e.g. waterwork facilities), gas and heat distribution lines, railways and highways, and machinery and equipment in use for more than ten years.
+The Tax Code provides for the list of certain non-taxable property, mostly including public service facilities (e.g. waterwork facilities), gas and heat distribution lines, railways, and highways.

 Enterprises, including foreign legal entities operating in Uzbekistan via a PE, owning land plots or rights of their use are subject to land tax or land lease payment annually.
 Land tax is charged at fixed fees that vary depending on the quality, location, and level of water supply of each land plot.
 Land lease payment is charged at negotiable rates; however, the minimum amount cannot be less than the land tax rate for the respective land plot.
 Land tax and land lease payment are computed based on the area of the land in use.